nd1012/Mapping-Object/src/MappingObject Docs/api/index.md

-# Mapping-Object developer API reference
+# API reference

+Choose a type from the left to start browsing.